-Key sustainability sourcing notes for Atlantic cod based on combining landings data from 2012-2016 and the most recent 2016 MSC certifications and 2016 Seafood Watch assessments:
+Key sustainability sourcing notes for Atlantic cod based on combining landings data from 2014-2016 and the most recent MSC certifications and Seafood Watch ratings as of January 2019:

 Atlantic cod can live over 20 years and grow up to 51 inches and 77 pounds.
 They are capable of reproducing at 2 to 3 years old, when they are between 12 and 16 inches long.
 Atlantic cod spawn near the ocean floor from winter to early spring.
 They have high reproductive potential (fecundity).
 In fact, female cod can produce 3 to 9 million eggs when they spawn.